pravals17/Bhugol/README.md

 ####################### Geocoders used for comparison ##################

-The codes and implementation details of the current state-of-the-art geocoders are available from the authors of EUPEG in https://github.com/geoai-lab/EUPEG (Edinburg, TopoCluster, Clavin, and CamCoder) and the code and details for Mordecai geocoder is in https://github.com/openeventdata/mordecai.
+The codes and implementation details of the current state-of-the-art geocoders are available from the authors of EUPEG at https://github.com/geoai-lab/EUPEG (Edinburg, TopoCluster, Clavin, and CamCoder) and the code and details for Mordecai geocoder is availabe at https://github.com/openeventdata/mordecai.

 ###################### Bhugol #########################################